-Barre City Energy Committee is developing a roadmap of strategies to better engage residents about the City’s 2020 clean energy goal.
-The City’s adopted goal is to reduce energy consumption and corresponding greenhouse gas emissions by 40% of 1990 levels, by 2030.
+Barre City Energy Committee developed a roadmap of strategies to better engage residents about ways to advance the City’s 2020 clean energy goal.
+The City’s adopted goal is to reduce energy consumption and greenhouse gas emissions by 40% of 1990 levels, by 2030.

-Sixty percent of the total energy consumed in the City is from the thermal sector.
-Consequently, BCEC is working hard to improve space heating comfort and affordability to modern electric space heating and cooling units replacing fossil fuel systems.
+Sixty percent of the total energy consumed in the City is for thermal space heating.
+Consequently, BCEC made it a focus to improve space heating comfort and affordability to modern electric space heating and cooling units replacing fossil fuel systems.
 The source of clean electricity, ideally would be from Vermont from solar, wind, hydro, and geothermal renewable electricity.
 The BCEC is developing a vision to help accelerate the space heating and cooling sector combining technology and weatherization.

-From Net Zero Vermont’s experiences, including the successful Montpelier 2030 Design Competition, BCEC is exploring an array of ideas and strategies including incentives and local financing.
+From Net Zero Vermont’s experience, including the successful public engagement of the Montpelier 2030 Design Competition, BCEC explored and advanced an array of ideas and strategies including sharing the news about energy incentives and local financing.

-Some of the low carbon solutions being planned and prioritized include on-demand micro-transit, cold climate heat pumps, weatherization and financing options.
+Selected low carbon solutions and priorities include on-demand micro-transit, cold climate heat pumps, deep weatherization and financing options.
 The BCEC is proud to be partnering with groups with shared interest to help accelerate its march to 2030 energy and carbon levels (40% lower than today).

-Several community and business leaders are partnering to advance fun campaigns and initiatives to help inform and incentivize homeowners and businesses to take action to reduce fossil fuel consumption.
+Several community and business leaders are notably interested in partnering to advance fun campaigns and initiatives to improve housing stock and expanded living options and to help inform and incentivize homeowners and businesses to take action to reduce fossil fuel consumption.

 Recent BCEC activities include: